 Boyds Creek Fall Driving Tour

 Fall is perhaps the most beautiful time in the Smokies.
 While spectacular views can be found in some of the most popular scenic spots, sometimes the best views of all are on the roads less traveled.
-This year discover a delightful alternative route filled with scenic valleys, fertile river bottoms and plenty of history on The Boyd’s Creek Fall Foliage Tour.
+This year discover a delightful alternative route filled with scenic valleys, fertile river bottoms and plenty of history on The Boyd’s Creek Fall Driving Tour.

 Traversing the rolling hills and fertile river bottoms where the Knoxville, Sevierville & Eastern Railroad (later called the Smoky Mountain Railroad) once ran, Boyd’s Creek is a historic farming community dating back to the American Revolution.